MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-san-copy.md

 - You can use rapid provisioning to deploy standalone VMs and VMs that are deployed as part of a service.
 - You create a SAN copy-capable template from a virtual hard disk (VHD) that resides on a storage logical unit that supports SAN copy through cloning or snapshots.
 - When you create a VM by using the SAN copy-capable template, VMM quickly creates a read-write copy of the logical unit that contains the VHD and places the virtual machine files on the new logical unit.
 When VMM deploys a virtual machine by using rapid provisioning through SAN copy, VMM uses a SAN transfer instead of a network transfer.
 During a SAN transfer, a SAN copy of the logical unit that contains the virtual machine is created and is assigned to the destination host or host cluster.
-Because the files for a virtual machine are not actually moved over the network when you transfer a virtual machine over a SAN, it is much faster than a transfer over a standard network.
+Because the files for a virtual machine aren't moved over the network when you transfer a virtual machine over a SAN, it's much faster than a transfer over a standard network.
 - You can use either of the following methods to create a SAN copy-capable template.
     - Create a SAN-copy capable template from a new VM
     - Create a SAN-copy capable template from an existing VM